 In my opinion, if you have a Google Pixel phone, I recommend giving a try to either CalyxOS or GrapheneOS or CopperheadOS.
 These Android ROMs have excellent features to help you keep your phone out of Google’s spying eyes while also keeping your phone [arguably] more secure.

-If you do not have a Google Pixel, you can still give LineageOS for microG a try.
+If you do not have a Google Pixel, you can still try LineageOS for microG.
 It is a good community effort to bring Google’s proprietary features without invading your privacy, to the masses.

 If your phone isn’t supported by either of the operating systems mentioned above, LineageOS is your friend.
-Due to the wide range of support for phones, yours will undoubtedly supported at any capacity, be it officially or unofficially.
+Due to the wide range of supported phones, yours will undoubtedly be supported in any capacity, be it officially or unofficially.